banner

 6 Guaranteed Ways to Honor Parents and make them smile, not cry

 • Be attentive to help and volunteer.
-Parents may not be able to get around and do things as they used to do.
+Parents may not get around and do things as they used to do.

 • Give them the gift of your undivided attention.
 Just like us, parents get irritated, lonely, and they need people in their lives to talk to and to visit with.
 Even if some have health concerns, they want to know that they are important and matter to their loved ones.

 • Communicate respect with your behavior and words.
 Even if they have hurt you, respect their position.
-Appreciate any good character they might have or things they have done.
+Appreciate any moral character they might have or things they have done.

-• Don’t have a good relationship?
-Pray for them (and you).
+• If you don’t have a rapport, pray for them (and you).
 You can’t save or change them, but God can.
 Remember, if it has not happened already, you might one day be that parent, so have patience and accept them as they are.

 praying hands Write a private prayer response to today’s Bible study: